UMNO TAK BOLEH PAKAI - Chee Koon's son

 “That shut me up.
 That really opened my eyes to how Umno has used the

-ordinary Malay.
+NEP as a crutch to appeal to the ordinary Malay.
 Just go ask any ordinary Malay out there, they’re fuming,” Dr Tan said, adding that Singapore’s People’s Action Party (PAP) had drummed into its citizen’s heads that the only way forward for the nation was for everyone to: “Get off your backside and work”.

-us a chance.
+“We are a government-in-waiting.
+Give us a chance.
 If you don’t like us, you can vote us out in the next election,” Dr Tan pleaded.

 “I have a burning zeal to try and build a better country, with the public’s help and with God’s help,” he said.